tishttash/Artist-Favouritism/README.md

 # Artist-Favouritism
-For when I have the urge to listen to all the songs i like from a specific artist, which i've added to different playlists.
+For when I have the urge to listen to only the songs I like from a specific artist.

 ## What it does
 Goes through all my created playlists and picks out the tracks by the specified artist.
-Compiles them into a new playlist (which I will proceed to delete soon enough when I am sick of it.)
+Compiles them into a new playlist (which I will proceed to delete after i get sick of loooping it lol!)

 ## How to run locally: